hezy/package-sync/README.md

 ## Features

-- Designate one machine as the primary machine, and sync packages on other machines to match the primary machine's state.
+- Designate one machine as the primary machine, and sync packages on other machines to match the primary machine's state
-- Automatically install missing packages and remove extra packages on non-primary machines.
+- Automatically install missing packages and remove extra packages on non-primary machines
-- Update all installed packages across all package managers with a single command.
+- Smart package updates with automatic retry mechanism:
+  - Checks internet connectivity before attempting updates
+  - Adjusts timeout values based on network latency
+  - Automatically retries failed updates with extended timeouts
+  - Provides detailed progress and error reporting
-- Keep track of the last update time for each machine.
+- Keep track of the last update time for each machine
-- Handle corrupted config files by creating a backup and starting fresh.
+- Handle corrupted config files by creating a backup and starting fresh
+- Comprehensive error handling and status reporting

 ## Prerequisites